• Home

 Most of us don't sleep like a baby

-So he's sleeping on his right side with his neck and torso turned toward the left all night.I'm pretty sure he's going to have a hip hike to his stretched out right side and a tight neck and left side when he looks in the mirror in the morning take a look at the stretched below to see how you can correct this
+So he's sleeping on his right side with his neck and torso turned toward the left all night.
+I'm pretty sure he's going to experience a hip hike on his stretched out right side and a tight neck and left side when he looks in the mirror in the morning.
+To address this, consider incorporating exercise programs that focus on flexibility and strength.
+A personal trainer can also help create a tailored routine, especially beneficial for senior fitness, to correct these issues.

 Oh my back, I'll just call the Doctor